200-Hour YOga Teacher Training at yoga Soup

 About our Teacher training

-For over 19 years, our studio has been a hub for connection, growth, and lifelong learning.
-Just minutes from one of the Central Coast’s most beloved beaches in Santa Barbara, you’ll be part of a vibrant community that welcomes both locals and visitors seeking inspiration and renewal with a side of stunning scenery.
+For over 19 years, our Santa Barbara yoga studio has been a hub for connection, growth, and lifelong learning.
+Just minutes from one of the Central Coast’s most beloved beaches in Santa Barbara, you’ll be part of a vibrant yoga community that welcomes both locals and visitors seeking inspiration and renewal with a side of stunning scenery.

 Since 2018, our in-house yoga teacher training has empowered students with deep knowledge and authentic practice.
 Led by three highly experienced instructors, and expert guest teachers, this program is designed to elevate your personal practice and the foundation for those intending to become professional teachers.